by Linda Rodriguez

 My publishers were happy with the sales—for a first book.
 It didn’t put me in line for the New York Times bestseller list any time in the near future.
 And my publishers even wanted more books, but they didn’t want to pay much in the way of an advance for them.
 The whole industry had gone this way of drastically smaller advances, it seemed.
 I began to fret about sales, following the BookScan numbers and Amazon rankings all the time.
 Even as everything in my dream came true, I became depressed and stressed about my sales and my future.

-A good friend, a literary fiction writer who teaches in an MFA program, came to town on book tour, and my husband and I took him to dinner.
+A good friend, a literary fiction writer who runs a prestigious MFA program, came to town on book tour, and my husband and I took him to dinner.
 As usual, we spent the night talking writing and the state of publishing.
 This is what writers tend to do, I’m afraid.
 He asked me about my book, and I told him about the Barnes & Noble Pick of the Month and the national book club selection and the reviews.
-But, I added, not wanting him to think I was more successful than I was, it wasn’t translating into real money.
-My friend looked at me and gently said, “Linda, what you’ve got is what every MFA student in America wants and most of the faculty, too.”
+But, I added, not wanting him to think I was bragging or that I was more successful than I was, it wasn’t translating into real money.
+My friend looked at me and gently said, “Linda, what you’ve got is what every MFA student in America wants—and most of the faculty, too.”

 And he was right, of course.
 I had been phenomenally lucky.
-Instead of celebrating and enjoying all that wonderful good fortune, a dream come true, I had allowed myself to fall into the trap of moving the goal line until it was once more out of reach.
-I wasted all the goodness of part of that year with that silliness.
+Instead of celebrating and enjoying all that wonderful good fortune, a dream come true, I had allowed myself to fall into the trap of moving the finish line until it was once more out of reach.
+I wasted all the goodness of a large part of that year with such silliness.

-I’ve decided that my focus needs to be on writing the best books I can and doing all I can to see they connect with readers.
+I’ve since decided that my focus in my professional life needs to be on writing the books I want read, the highest-quality books I can create, and on doing all I can to see that they connect with readers.
 The rest is out of my control, so I can’t waste my energy worrying about it.
 I’m just going to be happy living the dream.

 Have you ever found yourself moving the goalposts as you accomplish some desired goal or make some long-desired dream come true?
 Have you ever let the things you can’t control mess with your emotions to the detriment of the things you can?
 What have you learned in these kinds of situations?